-General Course Description: This course is part of a 2 term sequence and together with Mind and Society (PSY202) covers and introduction to psychological science.
-We will discuss the different experimental approaches to the study of the human mind and brain.
-Topics covered include the organization of the nervous system, sensation, perception, attention, learning, memory, and cognition.
+General Course Description: This course is part of a 2 term sequence and together with Mind and Society (PSY202) covers an introduction to psychological science.
+You will learn about different experimental approaches to the study of the human mind and brain.
+Topics covered include brain structure and function as related to behavior.
+We will discuss contemporary understanding of states of consciousness as well as sensation, perception, attention, learning, memory, and cognition.

-Course website: http://blackboard.uoregon.edu PSY 201 (Spring 2013; 35797), Mind and Brain The course will be managed through Blackboard.
+Course website: http://blackboard.uoregon.edu The course will be managed through Blackboard.
 All registered students have access with their UO computer account username and password.
 Please be sure to check this site often for announcements and course materials.
 This site will provide supplemental information for the course (syllabus, course schedule, additional readings, homework assignments, grades, copies of lecture slides/overheads, etc.).
-If you have problems accessing your blackboard account, please contact the Information Technology Center in Knight Library (http://libweb.uoregon.edu/kitc/, phone: 346 2681).
+If you have problems accessing your blackboard account, please contact the Information Technology Center in Knight Library (blackboard@ithelp.uoregon.edu, phone: 346 3053).